howonlee/mertonon/docs/v0_4_roadmap.md

-- [ ] Validations middleware
+- [x] Validations middleware

-- [ ] Validations middleware testing
+- [ ] Validations middleware testing and whacking-with-the-working
-- [ ] Some whacking around with the norm nonlinearity

 - [ ] Intro BE and validation and test

 - [ ] FE hero display

 - [ ] FE testing yakshave